alurijayaprakash/prakash_python_practice/python-cheet-sheet-by-ztm.md

 Python ZTM Cheatsheet 💻🚀
 ===============================
-This is Copied from Credits to https://github.com/aneagoie/ztm-python-cheat-sheet
+This is Copied from : https://github.com/aneagoie/ztm-python-cheat-sheet
 <br>He is inspiried by https://github.com/gto76/python-cheatsheet
+Credits to Above Developers

 Contents
 --------